Another Three Story Sedona Hotel for VOC

-Sedona AZ (January 9, 2019) – The following is a letter to the SedonaEye.com editor:
+Sedona AZ – The following is a letter to the SedonaEye.com editor.
+At the request of its author and due to its continued relevancy, we are re-publishing this January 2019 letter again:

 Another 3-story hotel in the VOC.